Are You Putting Faith in the Wrong Promise?

 If you look back at each of those verses, he offsets each of those situations with Himself.
 "You will have peace.
 Take heart!
-I have overcome the world"(Jn 16:33).
+I have overcome the world"(John 16:33).
 "I will be with you.
 The rivers will not sweep over you.
-You will not be burned" (Is.
-43:2).
-"We are not crushed, not in despair, not abandoned, not destroyed" (II Cor.
-4: 8-9).
+You will not be burned" (Isaiah 43:2).
+"We are not crushed, not in despair, not abandoned, not destroyed" (2 Corinthians 4:8-9).
 These are just a sampling of the promises found throughout Scripture.

 We are not promised a life of ease and comfort.
 We are not promised escape, rescue, tearless, pain-free living.
 We are guaranteed quite the opposite.
 BUT, we are promised, beyond the shadow of a doubt, God's presence, peace, joy...
 His very self through it all.
 We are promised the heavy will become light when weighed against eternity.

 So often I find myself believing the wrong promise.
 But as Natalie Grant stated so well in her song Held: "The promise was... when everything fell... we'd be held".

 That is the promise.
 It is one worth clinging to.
 That is the promise to clasp for dear life.
 The promise that when everything feels as if it is crashing around you, that you will not survive, that it so very dark and more than you can take... you will be held.
 Held in the very palm of the Heavenly Father's hand.
 Now that is a promise worth believing!

 Friend, what promise are you believing today?
 Are you believing the wrong promise?
 Or are you believing, in the midst of it all, that you are being Held?
 Are you believing that regardless of what is yet to come, you will be Held?